caltechlibrary/CL-web-components/footer-global.md

 ### Custom Phone and Email

-In the second column, you change the phone and email so that it is specific to your application in both Footer-Global and Footer-Global-Lite.
+In the second column, you can change the phone and email so that it is specific to your application in both Footer-Global and Footer-Global-Lite.

 To override the phone and email, you will define their attributes in the html element.